 The Company generates revenue from government contracts that reimburse the Company for certain allowable costs for funded projects.
 For contracts with government agencies, when the Company has concluded that it is the principal in conducting the research and development expenses and where the funding arrangement is considered central to the Company's ongoing operations, the Company classifies the recognized funding received as revenue.
 The Company has determined that revenue generated from government grants is outside the scope of ASC 606 and, as a result, the Company recognizes revenue upon incurring qualifying, reimbursable expenses.
-During the years ended December 31, 2019 and 2018, the Company recognized \$557,920 and \$229,025, respectively, of grant revenue in its consolidated statements of operations.
+During the years ended December 31, 2020 and 2019, the Company recognized approximately \$1,170,000 and \$560,000, respectively, of grant revenue.